 The event succeeded in part because of the faculty’s ease with translating policy and economic theories to colloquial, understandable terms.
 Each professor clearly believed in the inanity of the conversation about the crisis in the media and within the government.
 Their mockery of this political tempest surfaced in almost every answer they gave to students, who for the most part responded with humor of their own.

 Shea, for example, explained that in essence, the government fabricated a crisis and then produced equally specious responses to that crisis that, in fact, resulted in tangible harm.

 Clearly the new Law and Politics Club fulfills a real campus need.
 Co-founder and treasurer Emily Baumgarten ’16 was moved to start a club at Bates to promote discussions of law and politics in an inquisitive setting that isn’t tied to furthering the campaign of any political candidate.

 The October gridlock, all-consuming but confusing, seemed like the ideal opportunity “for non-political people and politics majors alike to come together and discuss current events,” said Baumgarten.

 College students are rarely connected to day-to-day political realities, often only having time to get their news from Facebook updates and viral blog posts that are consumed in seconds without any time to critically weigh what is actually happening.
 The linking of the debt ceiling limit to the government shutdown, all the inflammatory rhetoric and all the false logic left many Bates students angry but completely unclear about the realities of the situation.

 In response, the Law and Politics Club created an environment of clarity, learning and decorum about issues often not treated with such grace.

-Tags: debt ceiling government Law and Politics Club shutdown Washington
+Tags: debt ceiling Economics Government Law and Politics Club Politics shutdown Washington